eosti/remote-stm32/server.md

 To keep the server as low-maintenance as possible, this process is automated using udev rules.

 When an STLink debugger is plugged in or removed (identified by the vendor/device ID), udev will execute a script that will either start or stop the `st-util` server.

+The GDB server is then available in the local network for clients to connect to.

 ## Troubleshooting ##